 Up to date, this ruins is still viewed by many tourists even if it is located inside the sugar plantation and far from the highway.
 As years go by, the entrance fee is increasing.
-My friend who is living in Bacolod, told me that she experience Php 200.00 entrance fee when the attraction is not yet fully opened to the public.
-As of January 27, 2014 the entrance fee is Php 80.00 or $2 USD.
+My friend who is living in Bacolod told me that she experiences Php 200.00 entrance fee when the attraction is not yet fully opened to the public.
+As of January 27, 2014, the entrance fee is Php 80.00 or $2 USD.

 Inside the ruins you can also try their restaurant.
 They offer Italian food, so you can drop by anytime to try their yummy dishes.